Harry Brown (footballer, born 1924)

 Harold Thomas Brown (9 April 1924 – June 1982) was an English footballer who played as a goalkeeper for Queens Park Rangers, Notts County, Derby County and Plymouth Argyle.

 Club career

 Brown signed for Queens Park Rangers in 1940 and played during the war.
 He played for Colchester United while stationed at Colchester Garrison, making 12 Southern League appearances between October 1945 and April 1946.

-Brown also guested for Arsenal in a friendly against Dinamo Moscow in November 1945, alongside Stanley Matthews and Stan Mortensen.
+Brown also guested for Arsenal in a friendly against Dynamo Moscow in November 1945, alongside Stanley Matthews and Stan Mortensen.
 He entered the game after watching as a fan, as Arsenal's goalkeeper was concussed in the first half.

 Brown later joined Notts County (1946–1949) and Derby County (1949–1951) before rejoining QPR in 1951.
 He went on to play 189 league games for Rangers.

 Brown transferred to Plymouth Argyle in August 1956 and later had a spell with Exeter City.